What to do if…

 -

-Confirm Social Security has the death recorded (especially if benefits were involved).
+Check that Social Security has the death recorded if benefits were involved.

 What can wait

-- You do not need to determine “who did it” today.
+- You do not need to identify the person responsible today.

-- You do not need to close every account immediately—prioritize the accounts tied to alerts and anything that can create new debt or move money.
+- You do not need to close every account today; start with accounts named in alerts, accounts that can move money, accounts that can reset other passwords, and accounts that can create new debt.

 Important reassurance